Afrikaner Weerstandsbeweging: During the end of apartheid

-During the negotiations that led to South Africa's first multiracial election, the AWB engaged in violence and murder.
+During the negotiations that led to South Africa's first non-racial election, the AWB engaged in violence and murder.

 During the Battle of Ventersdorp in August 1991, the AWB confronted police in front of the town hall where State President F. W. de Klerk was speaking, and "a number of people were killed or injured" in the conflict.
 Later in the negotiations, the AWB stormed the Kempton Park World Trade Centre where the negotiations were taking place, breaking through the glass front of the building with an armoured car.
 The police guarding the centre failed to prevent the invasion.
 The invaders then took over the main conference hall, threatening delegates and painting slogans on the walls, but left again after a short period.
 Six AWB members were sentenced to death for the murder of four black people at a fake roadblock they set up to terrorise black travellers.
+On 4 July 1990, members of the AWB detonated an explosive against the Vrye Weekblad newspaper, which they had accused of having a "liberal bias".
+This was the most serious attack in a string of explosive attacks.
+It was not until 20 March of the following year that a series of attacks hit the city of Ventersdorp, leaving only material damage.